In this section

 Partly occupied relief

-We can give temporary relief to ratepayers who are only using a part of their property.
-The rest of the property must be completely unused.
+We can give temporary relief to ratepayers who are only using a part of their property where the rest is completely unused.

 This relief is only available where the unused part will remain so for a short time only.
 Partly occupied relief is stopped at the end of the rating year.
-You can ask the valuation officer to split the assessment.
-This happens where part of your property that is remaining empty for the foreseeable future can be split from the part being used.
+If the part of your property that is unused is going to remain empty for the foreseeable future and it is capable of being split from the part that is being used, you can ask the Valuation Officer to split the assessment.

-A valuation officer may visit your property to see if you are eligible for relief.
-If we decide that relief can be given, we will ask the valuation officer to issue a certificate.
-The certificate is to show the rateable values of the occupied and unoccupied parts.
+A Visiting Officer may visit your property to see if you are eligible for relief.
+If we decide that relief can be given, we will ask the Valuation Officer to issue a certificate to show the rateable values of the occupied and unoccupied parts.
 We will then send a revised bill.